Fuxiao-Gao/TomeiBlog/README.md

 # TOMEI Blog System

-At the heart of our digital space lies the essence of "tomei" — the Japanese art of translucence.
+At the heart of our digital space lies the essence of "tomei" — the art of translucence.
 Inspired by the unique style of 透明愛好家 on YouTube, the TOMEI Blog System embodies the spirit of clarity without opacity.

 ![home](https://github.com/Fuxiao-Gao/TomeiBlog-frontend/assets/116308835/e84fbee0-25be-42de-be14-d8b8b17327ab)
 ![about](https://github.com/Fuxiao-Gao/TomeiBlog-frontend/assets/116308835/7d0664c7-db9c-44d4-bede-9c91738169a1)
 ![category](https://github.com/Fuxiao-Gao/TomeiBlog-frontend/assets/116308835/2c196e21-fc66-4a1e-8658-c41d87ba5f6e)